Looking for a location for a photo session or for a setting for a video?

 Location scouting is not easy work.

-Every location will have its own set of circumstances that regulate filming on their property.
+Every location will have its own set of circumstances that regulate filming on its property.

 With that in mind, we made an expert location scout checklist just for you.